zadev/code-of-conduct/README.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all ZA Developers spaces and identification of the participant as a harasser to other ZA Developers members or the general public.
+If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all ZA Developers spaces and identification of the participant as a harasser to other ZA Developers members and/or the general public.

+# Changes
+This code of conduct is subject to change as circumstances require, all current members of the ZA Developers community will be notified through the [#code-of-conduct](https://zadevelopers.slack.com/messages/code-of-conduct/) channel prior to these changes taking effect.

+If you feel there are aspects of this code of conduct which should be modified, please open a pull request with your suggested changes at [https://github.com/zadev/code-of-conduct](https://github.com/zadev/code-of-conduct).

 # Credits